jls42/leapmultix/README.en.md

 ### Technical Features

-- Local storage (localStorage) with fallbacks.
+- Local storage (localStorage) with fallbacks
-- User data isolation.
+- User data isolation
-- Automatic progress saving.
+- Automatic progress saving
-- Automatic migration of old data.
+- Automatic migration of old data

 ## 🐛 Reporting an Issue

 Issues can be reported via GitHub issues.
 Please include:

-- Detailed description of the problem.
+- Detailed description of the problem
-- Steps to reproduce it.
+- Steps to reproduce it
-- Browser and version.
+- Browser and version
-- Screenshots if relevant.
+- Screenshots if relevant

 ## 💝 Support the Project